 2020’s Covid-19 outbreak has shone the spotlight on science advice like never before.
-On 16 September 2020, 13:30h CEST, PERITIA’s Christiane Woopen and other high ranking European science advisors gather around a virtual SAPEA round table to reflect on how well Europe’s science advice frameworks are standing up to this major stress test.
-Register now!
+On 16 September 2020 PERITIA's Christiane Woopen and other high ranking European science advisors gathered around a virtual SAPEA round table to reflect on how well Europe’s science advice frameworks are standing up to this major stress test.
+Watch the video recording!

-This webinar is part of the INGSA Global Week of Dialogue.
+This webinar was part of the INGSA Global Week of Dialogue.
 Click here to view the full programme.

 Who’s most likely to refuse a COVID-19 vaccine?
 One in six say they’re unlikely to or definitely won’t get one.
 This study from Bobby Duffy‘s Policy Institute at King’s College London analyses the attitude towards a potential vaccine and people’s claims why they would or would not refuse it.
 The Observer reported on the study.